|

 that Canadian pavillion people have done there us taxes for the last five years, and that

+the days of full refunds are over.
+No one is exempt because of there citizenship.
 All of us that are down here now owe from 10$$ to about 300$$ so be careful when you file

 your US